mesalock-linux/mesapy/README.md

 - **Security hardening**: PyPy is implemented with RPython, a statically-typed language with translation and support framework.
-We also enhanced memory-safety of RPython through hardening RPython's type system, i.e., the RPython Typer.
+We also enhanced memory-safety of RPython through hardening RPython's type system, i.e., the RPython typer.
 For example, we improve RPython's list with runtime index check to avoid arbitrarily list read/write during PyPy's implementation.

 - **Formal verification**: Some code in RPython's libraries and its